Monday, July 1, 2024

 High School Sociology and Chicago Area Sociology Teachers (CAST)

+The Chicago Area Sociology Teachers (CAST) began organically out of a need to create professional development for high school sociology teachers.
 Most high school social studies teachers have to teach multiple different social studies classes.
 The most common and consistent classes are US history and government.
 Then teachers might be assigned some combo of other elective courses such as geography, economics, psychology or sociology.
 So, for social studies most teacher education programs are focused on history and so is the professional development (pd) that comes as part of continuing teacher education (CTE).
 One exception is Advanced Placement (AP) courses which are supplemented by the College Board.
 This means that professional development is difficult to find for tertiary courses that are not required and not AP level.
 Additionally, because sociology is on the periphery, most high schools that offer sociology only have one teacher in the building who teaches it - there is no one for them to collaborate with.

 The Beginning